Volunteers race to save thousands of cold-stunned turtles washing up in Texas

 The turtles, sometimes called the “lawn mowers of the ocean,” thrive off the area’s thick, underwater vegetation and keep the ecosystem balanced.
 But when water temperatures drop below about 50 degrees Fahrenheit — a rarity in South Padre Island — the chill can cause them to become “cold stunned.”

 A turtle’s heart rate lowers, its flippers become paralyzed and its body will float comatose above the water, sometimes washing ashore, Zavala said.
-The state of hypothermic shock can put them at risk of predators, boats and drowning.
+This state of hypothermic shock can put them at risk of predators, boats and even drowning.

-In a normal year, volunteers with Sea Turtle, Inc. might rescue anywhere from a few dozen to a few hundred cold-stunned turtles, bringing them inside the group’s rescue center for rehabilitation.
+In a normal year, volunteers with Sea Turtle, Inc. might rescue anywhere from a few dozen to a few hundred cold-stunned turtles, warming them inside the group’s rescue center.
 Yet before the weekend was up, they already appeared to be filling up their own space to the brim.

 “We knew this was not a regular cold stun,” she said, “and we knew we had to do something.”